nudataviz/project-fall25-darbyatNE/proposal.md

 *   **System Operations Data:** PJM-published data, including day-ahead load forecasts and scheduled generation and transmission outages, will be critical inputs.
 This data provides direct insight into anticipated system stress and resource availability.

-*   **Meteorological Data:** Weather forecasts (e.g., temperature, wind speed, cloud cover) from sources such as the *National Oceanic and Atmospheric Administration (NOAA)* will be integrated to model their impact on electricity demand and renewable energy output.
+*   **Weather Data:** Weather forecasts (e.g., temperature, wind speed, cloud cover) from sources such as the *National Oceanic and Atmospheric Administration (NOAA)* will be integrated to model their impact on electricity demand and renewable energy output.

 *   **Geospatial Data:** The geometric boundaries of PJM zones, provided in `WKT` format, will be used to map and analyze price separation and congestion patterns between specific zonal pairs.